darixsamani/fastapi_neo4j/README.md

   - Authentication
   - Deployment

-# Using the applicaiton
+# Using the application
 To use the application, follow the outlined steps:
   1. Clone this repository and create a virtual environment in it:
      ```
          $ python3 -m venv venv
      ```
-  2.Install the modules listed in the `requirements.txt` file:
+  2. Install the modules listed in the `requirements.txt` file:
+  3. run neo4j instance on docker
+     ```
+     docker run \
+     --publish=7474:7474 --publish=7687:7687 \
+      --volume=$HOME/neo4j/data:/data \
+        neo4j
+    ```

-  3. You also need to start your NEO4J instance either locally or on Docker as well as create a `.env.dev` file.
+  5. You also need to start your NEO4J instance locally or on Docker and create a `.env.dev` file.
 See the `.env.sample` for configurations.

     Example for running locally NEO4J at port 7474:
     ```console